 where in the last step, we used the fact that $\alpha \leq (1-\gamma)/112$.
 By splitting the second term in the above inequality into two equal parts, using Lemma \ref{lemma:norm}, and the fact that

 we further obtain that

 which is the desired conclusion. \end{proof}

-We can now complete the proof of Theorem~\ref{thm:multi-agent} as follows.
+We now complete the proof of Theorem~\ref{thm:MARLIID} as follows.

 \begin{proof} (\textbf{Proof of Theorem \ref{thm:multi-agent}}) Our goal is to establish a recursion of the form in Lemma~\ref{lemma:avg}.
 To that end, we need to first control the aggregate effect of the memory variables of all agents, as captured by the term $E_t$.
-This is easily done by first using the same analysis as in Lemma~\ref{lemma:nmemory} to conclude
+This is easily done by first using the same analysis as in Lemma~\ref{lemma:nnmemory}, and then appealing to Lemma~\ref{lemma:noisybhand}, to conclude

 Averaging the above inequality over all agents, and using the definition of $E_t$ yields: